citp/privacy-policy-historical/s/sp/spi/spikes.asia.md

-> *The following text is extracted and transformed from the spikes.asia privacy policy that was archived on 2014-02-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140208065423id_/http%3A//www.spikes.asia/privacy_and_cookies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spikes.asia privacy policy that was archived on 2014-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141204144326id_/http%3A//www.spikes.asia/privacy_cookies_policy) for the most accurate reproduction.*

-# Spikes Asia - Festival of Creativity
+# Privacy & Cookies Policy - Spikes Asia 2014

 ### 1\.
-Introduction
+INTRODUCTION

 1.1 This Privacy and Cookies Policy sets out the privacy and cookies policy of [Lions Festivals](http://www.lionsfestivals.com/) Limited, Company Number 7814172 (England) whose registered address is at The Prow, 1 Wilder Walk, London W1B 5AP and its subsidiary companies (“Lions Festivals”), who controls this website.
 For the purpose of the Data Protection Act, the data controller is Lions Festivals Limited.

 1.2 Lions Festivals is committed to protecting the privacy of its users and the purpose of this Privacy Policy is to describe to you how Lions Festivals will use personal information about you that is submitted to Lions Festivals.

 1.3 By providing your personal information to Lions Festivals, you consent to the collection and use of it and any other information provided to Lions Festivals in accordance with this Privacy Policy.
 If at any time you wish to change the uses of your personal information to which you have consented, please contact us at [security@lionsfestivals.com](mailto:security@lionsfestivals.com).

 1.4 Lions Festivals may revise this Privacy Policy at any time by posting an update on its website(s).
 Please ensure that you check this website and any other Lions Festivals website(s) you use from time to time to review the then current Privacy Policy and to update your preferences.
 This Privacy and Cookies Policy was last updated in November 2012.

 ###
 2\.
-Collection of Personal Information
+COLLECTION OF PERSONAL INFORMATION

 2.1 The types of personal information collected and stored by Lions Festivals might include your name, date of birth, e-mail address, postal address, telephone number, fax number and credit/debit card details (to the extent permitted by the Data Protection Act 1998 and related legislation (“the DPA”).

 2.2 Lions Festivals (or any of its sub-contractors) may collect personal information about you in the following ways: :